AdobeDocs/campaign-classic.es-ES/help/workflow/using/heatmap.md

    ![](assets/wkf_monitoring_filters_duration.png)

-1. También puede elegir un flujo de trabajo específico en la lista **[!UICONTROL Flujos de trabajo]**.
+1. You can also choose a specific workflow from the **[!UICONTROL Workflows]** list.

    ![](assets/wkf_monitoring_filters_workflows.png)

    >[!NOTE]
    >
-   >Se aplica el filtro de **[!UICONTROL Duración mínima]**.
+   >Se aplica el **[!UICONTROL Min duration]** filtro.
 Si no encuentra un flujo de trabajo específico, restablezca la duración mínima a 0 para que todos los flujos de trabajo se muestren en la lista.

-1. También puede filtrar por el **[!UICONTROL tipo Flujo de trabajo]**:
+1. You can also filter on the **[!UICONTROL Workflow type]** :

-   * **[!UICONTROL Técnico]** : Solo se muestran los flujos de trabajo [técnicos](../../workflow/using/building-a-workflow.md#technical-workflows) listos para usar y los flujos de trabajo [de administración de datos](../../workflow/using/targeting-data.md#data-management).
+   * **[!UICONTROL Technical]** :: Solo se muestran [los flujos de trabajo técnicos](../../workflow/using/building-a-workflow.md#technical-workflows) y los flujos de trabajo [de](../../workflow/using/targeting-data.md#data-management) gestión de datos predeterminados.
    * **[!UICONTROL Marketing]** : Solo se muestran los flujos de trabajo vinculados a una campaña de marketing, conocidos como flujos de trabajo [de ](../../workflow/using/building-a-workflow.md#campaign-workflows)campaña.

-1. Para buscar un flujo de trabajo específico por su nombre, también puede utilizar el campo de filtro **[!UICONTROL de nombre de]** flujo de trabajo.
+1. To search a specific workflow by name, you can also use the **[!UICONTROL Workflow name filter]** field.

    ![](assets/wkf_monitoring_filters_name.png)

-1. Si ha editado algunos flujos de trabajo en el tiempo transcurrido entre una y otra, haga clic en el botón **[!UICONTROL Recargar datos]** para actualizar los datos que se muestran en la cuadrícula.
+1. If you edited some workflows in the time between, click the **[!UICONTROL Reload data]** button to refresh the data that are displayed in the grid.

 ## Leer el mapa de calor {#reading-the-heatmap}